Usage

 It is possible to replace JavaScript methods from the Plot, d3 and Math modules with Python methods, but you must first import the corresponding classes.

-from pyobsplot import Obsplot, Plot, d3
+from pyobsplot import Plot, d3

 "x": {